 Students can download these products for a reduced monthly cost of $19.99 through Adobe (please note that a 12-month contract is required by Adobe).

-Operating System (PC): Microsoft® Windows® 7 (SP1), Windows 8, or Windows 8.1 Professional operating system
+Operating System (PC): Microsoft® Windows® 8.1 Professional or Windows 10 Professional operating system